 Order Tag Management

-The admin can manage all the existing tags by navigating through, Order Tag Management > Manage Tags
+The admin can create and manage all the existing tags by navigating through, Order Tag Management > Manage Tags

 From here, the admin can delete the tags by the selecting Delete button under the Action button and also, they can edit the existing tags.

-The admin can filter the tags on the basis of the tag names by clicking on the Filters button.
+The admin can do quick filter using tags by clicking on the Filters button.

 New Order Tag Creation